 Sarah Doody explains in her guest post, which questions you have to ask doing a user research.
 Why is a user research important?
 When should you do research?

-Get happy with these brands!
-14 of the Happiest Brands of All Time
+Get happy with 14 of the happiest brands of all time.

 At first glance, branding is a pricey endeavor for companies that are looking to express their values and gain a loyal customer base.
 You have to invest in a quality designer who can forge a logo and website that genuinely represent the brand.